AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-introduction.md

 * You want your service's code (and optionally state) to be highly available and reliable
 * You need transactional guarantees across multiple units of state (for example, orders and order line items).
-* Your application’s state can be naturally modeled as Reliable Dictionaries and Queues.
+* Your application's state can be naturally modeled as Reliable Dictionaries and Queues.
 * Your applications code or state needs to be highly available with low latency reads and writes.
 * Your application needs to control the concurrency or granularity of transacted operations across one or more Reliable Collections.
 * You want to manage the communications or control the partitioning scheme for your service.
 * Your code needs a free-threaded runtime environment.
 * Your application needs to dynamically create or destroy Reliable Dictionaries or Queues or whole Services at runtime.
-* You need to programmatically control Service Fabric-provided backup and restore features for your service’s state.
+* You need to programmatically control Service Fabric-provided backup and restore features for your service's state.
 * Your application needs to maintain change history for its units of state.
 * You want to develop or consume third-party-developed, custom state providers.